olemb/dbfread/docs/index.rst

 ====================================

-DBF is a file format used by databases such dBase, Visual FoxPro, and FoxBase+. dbfread is designed to make it easy to get data out of these files.
-It is designed for use in batch jobs and one-off scripts, typically for moving data over to another format or for inspecting or debugging data files.
+DBF is a file format used by databases such dBase, Visual FoxPro, and FoxBase+.
+This library is designed to make it easy to get data out of these files.
+Its intended use is for batch jobs and one-off scripts, typically for moving data over to another format or for inspecting or debugging data files.